How the Soviet Jew Was Made

 Read more on the publisher's website.

-Please join us Oct 6, 2022, from 4–5:30pm in HUB 214 for a book launch event celebrating the publication of this book.
+On Oct 6, 2022, the Simpson Center hosted a book launch event celebrating the publication of this book.